 4. What Action Do You Want Viewers to Take?

 It’s not enough for people just to watch your explainer videos.
-They should be compelled to take some sort of action to strengthen their relationship with you.
+They should be compelled to take some sort of action to strengthen their relationship with you after learning more about your brand.
 What do you want that action to be?
 (Hint: It should support the answer to question number 1.)

 For example, if you choose to create a product explainer video – the purpose being to create visibility about your product – your call-to-action should be for people to learn more about that product.
-When they click on the link you provide at the conclusion of your video, they’re taken to a sales page for that product.
+When they click on the link you provide at the conclusion of your video, they’re taken to a sales page for that product they just learned about..

 If, on the other hand, your goal is to increase client bookings, then your call-to-action might be for people to book their appointment.
 You prompt them to either call a phone number, email you, or fill out the contact form on your website.